adalessa/laravel-nvim-docs/source/docs/route-info.md

 ![route_info_custom](/assets/img/route_info_custom.png)

+The plugin gets this information from the artisan command `route:list --json` you can explore it to see what variables are available.

 # Missing Method {#route-info-missing-method}

 A common situation is that you defined a route but not implemented, the plugin doesn't want you